a-lafrance/tinyc/README.md

 ### Stuff I Didn't Get To

 I still had more goals for the quarter which I didn't have time for:
+* A robust error system
+    * Error detection is very naive right now, since it basically just propagates "source" errors all the way up the tree, rather than properly describing exactly what happened.
+For example, if you forget to use the `call` keyword to call functions, you get an error saying you're missing a `}`, which is obviously very bad.
+Rather than blindly propagating errors, each step of the parser should really detect and adjust the error message to correctly signify what actually happened.
+    * When you detect an error, it's reported very inelegantly, because there's no source-level info about where the error occurred.
+Ideally even if it's just a line/character number where the error occurred in addition to the message, that would be better than nothing.
+    * There should be better logic for unifying the way warnings and errors are emitted.
+Even if parsing stops at the first error, there could be multiple warnings to emit too.
+In fact, in a robust system there might even be support for multiple errors.
+    * Throughout the compiler there are too many naked panics.
+These should be wrapped in a more well-defined compiler panic mechanism (like the Rustc ICE mechanism).
 * Dumping assembly in addition to IR
     * I probably would've done this by changing the `--dump-ir` flag into a more general `--dump` flag with 3 options:
         1. `--dump ir`: IR as pseudo-assembly